louisfb01/start-machine-learning/README.md

 Don't be afraid to repeat videos or learn from multiple sources.
 Repetition is the key of success to learning!

 Maintainer - [louisfb01](https://github.com/louisfb01)
+Feel free to message me any great resources to add to this repertory on bouchard.lf@gmail.com

 ## Table of Contents
 - [Start with short YouTube video introductions](#YouTubeVideos)